5 reasons to plan a family holiday to France

 Getting there is easy

 As one of the UK’s closest neighbours, France isn’t at all far away.
 In fact, for us in the South West of England, it is quicker to fly to Bergerac or Paris than to drive to London.
-In 2018, more flights to France are being introduced by Air Corsica, British Airways and Jet2.
+You’ll find flights to France with Air Corsica, British Airways and Jet2.

 Then there’s the super easy option of hopping on the EuroStar or EuroTunnel – great choices for giving you the freedom of travelling by car or train when you arrive on the continent.